SumithaRavindran/Backend-Engineer-intern-take-home-test/README.md

 Approach:

-Created products table with product_id, product_name, category columns and product_id as primary key.
+	-Created products table with product_id, product_name, category columns and product_id as primary key.
-Created product_price_history table with product_id, price, start_date, end_date, is_active columns and product_id, start_date, is_active as primary key.
+	-Created product_price_history table with product_id, price, start_date, end_date, is_active columns and product_id, start_date, is_active as primary key.
-Assumed a sample problem to write join query: Get the list of products whose current prices are greater than the average price in each category?.
+	-Assumed a sample problem to write join query: Get the list of products whose current prices are greater than the average price in each category?.

                                --------------------------------------------------------